Muterra/doc-golix/web_muse_101.md

 3. The post office can still create fake postcards, impersonating you.
 4. What if the post office sends your postcard (or a copy of it) to someone *other* than Alice?

-These are the privacy and security problems that the Muse seeks to address.
-But before we talk about the Muse, let's pretend that in our above scenario, you want to create an account to edit Wikipedia, using your Facebook profile picture, and using gmail for authentication.
+These are the privacy and security problems that the Muse protocol seeks to address.
+But before we talk about Muse, let's pretend that in our above scenario, you want to create an account to edit Wikipedia, using your Facebook profile picture, and using gmail for authentication.
 Under this scheme, the process goes:

 1. You start talking with the gmail, wikipedia, and facebook post offices, as discussed above.
 2. You send gmail a secure postcard, asking them to send wikipedia ~~a valet key~~ the last 4 characters of your password.